mleshen/migrationissue/src/pages/pieces/written/fiction/legends-of-the-seoul-dogs.md

 XX.
 What became of the boy and his leonine dogs?

 They were going toward the sea.
 They were going over the sea.
 They were going.

+© 2012 by R.O.
+Kwon.
+“Legends of the Seoul Dogs” originally appeared in The Southern Review.